Matador (domino game): Connections

 When a player does not have a domino that connects with either end of the domino line, the player must pick a domino from the boneyard and see if this is playable.
 If it is, the domino must be played; otherwise one must pick another domino repeatedly until a playable one turns up.
 If the boneyard is empty, i.e. all dominoes have been taken, the player must signify that he passes his turn, usually by knocking.
 There is also a rule set that says that when a player has no playable domino and picks up an unplayable domino from the boneyard, the player must pass immediately.

 Win

-As usual, the player who has set all his tiles to the tableau wins the game.
-If all players pass their turn once in succession, the game ends and the player with the lowest number of pips on his leftover tiles wins.
+As usual, the player who has set all their tiles to the tableau wins the game.
+If all players pass their turn once in succession, the game ends and the player with the lowest number of pips on their leftover tiles wins.